rehrlich/roary_analysis/README.md

 output with the same nickname) and a nickname for the analysis.
 It creates two plots of the data, the likelihood of various N values and the number of expected new genes per strain sequenced.

+# simulate_pan_genome.py
+This program takes as input a folder with roary output, an output directory for the results, a nickname for the analysis, a comma separated string of cutoff values where 0 < value <= 1 and the number of simulations to run.
+An example cutoff argument is "0.15,0.95,0.99,1.0" This does the specified number of simulations to model how the gene frequencies change when strains are sequenced in a different order.
+For each of the cutoffs, a tab separated .Rtab (for consistency with roary) has one line for each simulation.
+The nth number in a line is the number of genes whose frequency in the first n strains sampled is next smallest cutoff <= freqnecy < cutoff.
+For the case of the lowest cutoff, the lower number is 0.
+For the case of 1.0, the upper range is <= to include 100%.